 Stefano Cicalò obtained the Master Degree in Mathematics from University of Pisa in 2007 and the PhD in 2012.
 He is a researcher of SpaceDyS and his research interests are related to Celestial Mechanics.
 He has experience on the rotation of asteroids and terrestrial planets models, and orbit determination for radio science experiments.
 Recently, he was the project manager of an EXPRO+ contract with ESA for the determination of the uncertainty of the impact time related to the re-entry of the GOCE mission and other satellites.

 Andrea Milani Comparetti

-Andrea Milani is Full Professor of Mathematical Physics in the Department of Mathematics of the University of Pisa and now President of SpaceDyS.
-His areas of research include the N-body problem, stability of the Solar System, asteroid dynamics and families, satellite geodesy, planetary exploration, orbit determination, and asteroid impact risk.
-He is the founder of the two web services, NeoDyS and AstDyS, dedicated to providing general information on all known asteroids, and the developer, together with his collaborators over the years, of the software suite ORBFIT.
+With great sorrow of the entire scientific community, he deceased on 28 November 2018.
+He was Full Professor of Mathematical Physics in the Department of Mathematics of the University of Pisa and Founder and President of SpaceDyS.
+His areas of research included the N-body problem, stability of the Solar System, asteroid dynamics and families, satellite geodesy, planetary exploration, orbit determination, and asteroid impact risk.
+He was the founder of the two web services, NEODyS and AstDyS, dedicated to providing general information on all known asteroids, and the developer, together with his collaborators over the years, of the software suite ORBFIT.